 When using Mode 0 (binary), StrComp always compares the bytes of the strings as they are, doing no encoding conversions.
 It's possible that two strings might look the same on screen but be reported as different in StrComp Mode 0 if they are in different encodings (and, therefore, contain different bytes).

-This example compares two values lexicographically:
+This code compares two values lexicographically:

 Dim s2 As String = "Hello"

 Dim result As Integer